Angell Photography logo, a camera with angel wings and a halo

 An inside view of computer hard drives and memory cards

 Why should you care?
 That seems like a good question.
-You don’t choose a photographer because of how they handle data, in fact, you probably never even give it a thought.
+You don’t choose a photographer because of how they handle data, in fact, you probably never even give it a second thought.
 You choose a photographer for the pictures they produce.
 In today’s digital world, however, those pictures are data.
 If that data is not handled properly, it can become corrupted or lost, and the pictures are gone.
 If the pictures were from something that can be redone, it's only an inconvenience.
 If the pictures were from a very important, one time only event or occasion, such as a birthday, anniversary or wedding, the corruption or loss of that data means that all those pictures are gone forever!
 Hopefully I’ve piqued your interest or at least got your attention.
 Keep reading and I’ll elaborate on this in more detail.

 Now that the memory cards have been copied to a computer, the data is safe, right?
 The photographer can go ahead and reuse those memory cards for the next shoot, right?
 If you’re thinking yes for either question, you’d be wrong.
 Have you ever heard of a hard drive failing or a computer crashing and no longer working?
 It happens more often than you think, and at some point, all hard drives will fail.
 What if the photographer’s computer hard drive fails after the memory cards were copied then reused for another shoot.
 That data, and all your pictures are gone!